Heat Pump Rebates

 Air Source, High-Efficiency Heat Pumps and Ductless Heat Pumps:

-Northern Wasco PUD customers who use electricity as their primary heating source are eligible for a rebate of up to $1,400 for installing an energy-efficient heat pump system.
+Northern Wasco PUD customers are eligible for a rebate of up to $1,400 for installing an energy-efficient heat pump system.
 Funding is limited to the amount allocated each year by the utility.

 State and federal tax credits or incentives may be available in addition to the utility rebate.